game-ci/documentation/README.md

 ## Meet the Community

-Join us on <a href="assets/readme/Discord.svg)](https://game.ci/discord">Discord</a> and engage with the growing community of engineers, artists, hobbyists, and professionals using GameCI to build, test, and publish their projects everyday.
+Join us on [Discord](https://game.ci/discord) and engage with the growing community of engineers, artists, hobbyists, and professionals using GameCI to build, test, and publish their projects everyday.

 ## Support the Team

 GameCI is free for everyone forever.
-You can support the peolpe who make GameCI pssible on <a href="https://opencollective.com/game-ci">OpenCollective</a>
+You can support the peolpe who make GameCI pssible on [OpenCollective](https://opencollective.com/game-ci)

 ## Licence